boxcartenant/Bible_Tagger/README.md

     - Make verse references in the DB more explicit so that the tool will accommodate switching between translations with missing verses
 - CLI Scrape command
 - Use ffariajr's bible_scraper format
-- Better DB Manager
-    - Make sure tag manager in db manager can see and delete orphaned tags and orphaned verse_group
 - History smart replace
     - Clicking a single verse, adding or deleting a tag or editing a note, then shift-clicking another verse keeps both. eg. Genesis 1:1 -> Genesis 1:1-5
     - Clicking a single, not doing anything with it and then shift-clicking another replaces it in the history.
 Only Genesis 1:1-5 should be in history